knetikmedia/knetikcloud-csharp-net20-client/docs/BRERuleEngineCategoriesApi.md

 <a name="getbrecategorytemplate"></a>
 # **GetBRECategoryTemplate**
-> ModelTemplateResource GetBRECategoryTemplate (string id)
+> TemplateResource GetBRECategoryTemplate (string id)

 Get a single BRE category template